I knew next to nothing about Yogyakarta before this trip.

 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines change almost everyday.
-Our friends at SafetyWing created a website that details containment measures, testing and treatment information, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines have been changing frequently.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Yogyakarta, be sure to check the Flatten the Curve website for information on travel restrictions to Indonesia.